hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/nifi.md

 ---
 id: nifi
-title: Creating a NiFi image
+title: Creating a NiFi Application
 ---

-In this session we will create a basic Apache NiFi image and deploy it to HPE Container Platform.
+In this session we will create a basic Apache NiFi KD Application and deploy it to HPE Container Platform.

+The application is intentionally kept simple to simplify learning.
+Exercises will be suggested at the end of this lesson to add more features.

 We do NOT need the kubedirector-lab in this session.